Geology of Wales: Quaternary

 The landscape of Wales has assumed its present shape over the last 2.6 million years i.e. during the Quaternary period which reaches to the present day.
-Icesheets and valley glaciers which developed during a series of ice ages have significantly altered a landscape which had developed as rivers drained a tilted upland surface which is thought to have emerged from beneath the sea during earlier Cainozoic times.
+Ice sheets and valley glaciers which developed during a series of ice ages have significantly altered a landscape which had developed as rivers drained a tilted upland surface which is thought to have emerged from beneath the sea during earlier Cainozoic times.

 Glacial legacy

 The effects of the last (Devensian) ice age are the most readily understood.
-An icesheet which at its maximum extent covered virtually all of Wales and reached as far south as Cardiff, Bridgend and Gower left in its wake suites of both erosional and depositional landforms.
+An ice sheet which at its maximum extent covered virtually all of Wales and reached as far south as Cardiff, Bridgend and Gower left in its wake suites of both erosional and depositional landforms.
 The glacial cirques of Snowdonia and to a lesser extent of the Cambrian Mountains and the Brecon Beacons are well known.
 Many pre-existing valleys were further deepened by glacial ice.
 Cirque moraines in the mountains and terminal and recessional moraines in the major valleys are the most striking depositional legacy of the glaciation.
-Three substantial median moraines extend beneath the waters of Cardigan Bay, parts being exposed at low spring tides as Sarn Badrig, Sarn y Bwlch and Sarn Cynfelin.
+Three substantial medial moraines extend beneath the waters of Cardigan Bay, parts being exposed at low spring tides as Sarn Badrig, Sarn y Bwch and Sarn Cynfelin.

 There are too, swarms of drumlins and a widespread plastering of glacial till elsewhere.
 The greatest concentration of drumlins is in Denbighshire though there are also distinct areas around the Severn valley.